whoisjustinngo/tp/docs/UserGuide.md

 * The index refers to the index number of the event on the Schedule tab.
 * Deletion of multiple events is a possible future enhancement.

-### Deleting multiple events: `(coming soon)`

-Deletes multiple or all events in one command line.

-* Users will be able to select a number of indexes and delete it in one command.
-* Users will be able to delete all events in one command.

 ## Todos Tab